uccser/cs-field-guide/docs/source/developer/static_files.rst

 2. Files are processed with a Gulpfile into the ``build`` directory with ``./csfg dev static`` or ``./csfg dev static_prod``.
 3. Files are collected into the ``staticfiles`` directory with ``./csfg dev collect_static``.

+Every interactive and uninteractive has a generated thumbnail stored in ``static/img/interactives/thumbnails/``.
+These can be generated with ``./csfg make_interactive_thumbnails``

 JavaScript Files
 ==============================================================================